2000s commodities boom: Oil

 In January 2008, oil prices surpassed $100 a barrel for the first time, the first of many price milestones to be passed in the course of the year.
 In July 2008, oil peaked at $147.30 a barrel and a gallon of gasoline was more than $4 across most of the US.
 The high of 2008 may have been part of broader pattern of spiking instability in the price of oil over the preceding decade.
 This pattern of instability in oil price may be a product of peak oil.
 There is concern that if the economy was to improve, oil prices might return to pre-recession levels.

-In testimony before the Senate Committee on Commerce, Science, and Transportation on 3 June 2008, former director of the CFTC Division of Trading & Markets (responsible for enforcement) Michael Greenberger specifically named the Atlanta-based IntercontinentalExchange, founded by Goldman Sachs, Morgan Stanley and British Petroleum as playing a key role in the speculative run-up of oil futures prices traded off the regulated futures exchanges in London and New York.
+In testimony before the Senate Committee on Commerce, Science, and Transportation on 3 June 2008, former director of the CFTC Division of Trading & Markets (responsible for enforcement) Michael Greenberger specifically named the Atlanta-based IntercontinentalExchange, founded by Goldman Sachs, Morgan Stanley and BP as playing a key role in the speculative run-up of oil futures prices traded off the regulated futures exchanges in London and New York.

 The price of oil rose to $77 per barrel on 24 June 2010 as a cyclone begins to form in the south western Caribbean.
 The price for July 2010 was about $84–$90 per barrel of crude oil.

 Oil prices ended the year at $101.80, falling to $100.01 per barrel on 30 and 31 January 2011., then the Egyptian civil war broke out, as it theoretically put the use of Suez Canal at risk.
 Making matters worse, a gas pipeline to Jordan was blown up by saboteurs in the Sinai Peninsula.
 Prices remained steady until a dramatic drop began the 2010s oil glut.